 Let’s start with: What is tallow?
 Beef tallow is rendered fat from cows.
 Humans have used tallow for cooking, fuel, soap, and as a skin moisturizer throughout history.
 It contains a mixture of fatty acids found throughout nature and in humans, including oleic, palmitic, stearic, linoleic (omega-6), and alpha-linolenic (omega-3) acids.

-What makes tallow for skin so beneficial is its biological compatibility, meaning tallow works in harmony with the skin, providing benefits to the skin’s natural structure and functions.
-Tallow supports the skin barrier, provides deep moisturization, and helps regulate sebaceous gland sebum production.
+What makes tallow for skin so beneficial is its biological compatibility, meaning tallow works in harmony with the skin, helping maintain its smooth, balanced, and moisturized appearance.
+Tallow helps condition and moisturize the skin, maintaining a smooth, balanced, and healthy-looking complexion.
 Sebum is the oil produced in the skin, which contains a mixture of lipids with similarities to tallow.

 Because of these benefits (and more), tallow is compatible with all skin types, from dry to oily.